grandao0/work-work-work/README.md

 - The date and time of the commit
 - The commit message

+Additional parameters for git log are:

+- --oneline
+- --decorate
+- --graph
+- --all

 When working on a Git project, sometimes we make changes that we want to get rid of.

 Git offers a few eraser-like features that allow us to undo mistakes during project creation.